Licensing & Promotions

 FAQ

-• Working with our partner zoo, the Wilder Institute / Calgary Zoo, we’ve simplified game preparation to in-office printing and the posting of signs along routes you select in your zoo.
-All game assets are made available for download from Google Drive, and you can attach your own customized or standard zoo map to the game sheet for players to navigate with.
+All game assets are made available for download from Google Drive, and you can attach your own venue map to the game sheet for players to navigate with.

-• Absolutely.
-Locked Zoo is designed to be the perfect turn-key revenue generator for AZA-accredited zoos.
-Host zoos have been able to generate more than a 10x return on ticket sales alone, before food and beverage sales.
-One first-time host zoo sold 1700 tickets over two nights.
+• Yes!
+Our games designed to be the perfect turn-key revenue generator for your venue.
+Some hosts have reported being able to generate more than a 10x return on the licensing fee with ticket sales alone — before food and beverage sales.

-• The games are available with per-day licenses, multi-day licenses, and annual licenses.
-Zoos set their own ticket prices and keep 100% of the ticket proceeds.
+• No — our games are available with per-day licenses, multi-day licenses, and annual licenses.
+Venues set their own ticket prices and keep 100% of the ticket proceeds.

 Interested in hosting Locked Zoo?